cnlohr/cilbox/Assets/Cilbox/README.md

  * Make function for constructors and methods, so we can get both at once.
 Calling GetMethods and GetConstructors everywher eis ugly.
  * Improve the definitions for serializing the list of data for Methods, Fields, and Strings in the `assemblyRoot["metadata"]`.
 Maybe encapsulate again.
  * Make it so we can initialize before Start.
 Waiting til Start is very depressing.
+ * Try to make sense of when we should be init/start/awakening'ing.
  * Figure out where "The referenced script (Unknown) on this Behaviour is missing!" is coming from.

 ## TODO
- * Use Harmony to prevent execution of original script .ctor and Awake() i.e. near `CilboxScenePostprocessor` https://github.com/MerlinVR/UdonSharp/blob/master/Packages/com.merlin.UdonSharp/Editor/UdonSharpEditorManager.cs#L145
+ * Use Harmony or something to prevent execution of original script .ctor and Awake() i.e. near `CilboxScenePostprocessor` https://github.com/MerlinVR/UdonSharp/blob/master/Packages/com.merlin.UdonSharp/Editor/UdonSharpEditorManager.cs#L145
  * Support ref.
  * Fixup arithmatic functions to do the right thing.
  * Do the rest of the opcodes.